 Year round

-This isn’t really a Christmas market but if you just can’t wait to get into the festive spirit, then head on over to Tregaarden’s Christmas House, an incredible cornucopia of Christmas décor that’s open year-round.
+This isn’t really a Christmas market but if you just can’t wait to get into the festive spirit, then head on over to Tregaarden’s Christmas House, an incredible cornucopia of Christmas décor that’s open almost year.
 Yep, even in summer.
+It’s only closed in January and February.

 Located in the city of Drøbak, just 40 minutes south of Oslo, this wondrous and massive collection of everything Christmas is spread over two storeys in a beautifully-preserved wooden house in the centre of town.